VinSpectorAI Logo

 Essentially all of the safety and convenience features repeatedly shut off.
 Lane departure, autopilot, regenerative braking, VSC, emergency braking, airbags, traction control, automatic vehicle hold, stability control, and a few others stopped working on multiple occasions.
 This definitely put my life and my family's life at risk.
 The problems were reproduced and confirmed by the dealer and the vehicle was inspected by the manufacturer.
 All of the warning lamps and messages only popped up when the failure occurred.
 Tesla initially "fixed" all of these issues by doing a wheel alignment.
 Obviously this did not work and eventually a much more extensive repair was done.
 Also, they provided a loaner with tires so bald they the tread was below the wear bar.

-Showing 20 of 3,971 total NHTSA complaints.
+Showing 20 of 4,099 total NHTSA complaints.
 Source: NHTSA Complaints Database

-Check a Specific Tesla Model 3
+Before You Buy, Check the Exact Tesla Model 3

-This page shows fleet averages across all 10 model years.
-Enter a VIN to see the exact accident history, odometer records, title brands, and open recall status for a specific car.
+These pages show model-year patterns across 10years.
+Enter a VIN to verify the exact vehicle's accident history, title brands, odometer records, and open recall status before purchase.

 📖 Understanding This Data